 - Bible in a modern translation: e.g. NRSV, RSV, NEB, Jerusalem Bible (not King James)

 - Maia Kotrosits, Rethinking Early Christian Identity: Affect, Violence, and Belonging (Minneapolis: Fortress Press, 2015).

 - Linked items under “readings” in the course outline below (please print all pdfs, read and study them, and bring them to class for discussion)

 Course Requirements and Evaluation (see end of syllabus for full assignment descriptions)

 - Quizzes – Beginning of class surprize quizzes on weekly readings: 20%

 - Academic integrity tutorial and test: link.
-Students must print out and hand in perfect test results before the first assignment (due week 4)
+Students must print out and hand in perfect test results before or with the first assignment (due week 5)